 Your revenue share

 Your revenue share from an app sale is based on the country, currency and method of payment.
-Please see the payout table for each country below.
+See Payments status for more details on the payouts for each country.